OWASP/owasp-summit-2017/Outcomes/OwaspSAMM/OWASP-SAMM.md

 - There is a need to evaluate adding an optional depth component to scoring for questionnaire
 - Need to most likely remove success metrics and replace with Business Metrics
   - Alternatively Metrics may have its own section
   - We need to focus on metrics ranging from operational to strategic operations
-- Three logical categories of metrics:
+- Three logical categories of metrics
   - App
   - Process
   - Environment

 ## Who

-The target audience for this Working Session is:
+The target audience for this Working Session is

 - Security champions
 - Security architects